GrigorisLionis/Russian_Glossary/README.md

 ### CSV Files
 The CSV files shoud contain one line for each word with all its inflected forms.
-The files used here, come from https://en.openrussian.org as publised in n github directory [Badestrand/russian-dictionary](https://github.com/Badestrand/russian-dictionary) and have the following structure:
+The files suggeste here, from https://en.openrussian.org as publised in n github directory [Badestrand/russian-dictionary](https://github.com/Badestrand/russian-dictionary) and have the following structure:
 * nouns.csv
   * Col1     : bare form